 Homelessness in today’s society has reached a peak unparalleled in history.
 Even prior to the devastating long-term economic effects from the global pandemic, seventeen out of every 10,000 people in the United States were experiencing homelessness on a single night in January 2019 according to the U.S. Department of Housing and Urban Development (HUD).
 Those in the arts community have not been shielded from the financial downturn of the past year.
 Consequently, the solvency of artists and arts organizations across the nation is in extreme peril.
 However, it is in times of crisis that the Arts that are always found on the front line towards bringing back humanity and dignity because it is creativity that lies at the core of what it means to be human.

 It is with this in mind that discussions began between composer Lucas Richman and violinist Mitchell Newman for the creation of this new work for violin and orchestra for the 2022-2023 and 2023-2024 seasons.
 This piece addresses and serves as a catalyst for meaningful discussion, the connections between homelessness and mental health as well as the role the Arts can play in restoring humanity and dignity to the ever-growing population of displaced citizens.

-- Street Stories (a collage of personalities and street sounds)
+- Our Stories (a collage of personalities and street sounds)

-- Fears and Delusions (addressing the plight of veterans and their families)
+- Fever Dreams/Move (addressing the plight of veterans and their families)

 - Shelter For My Child (restoring self-worth through grace and kindness)

 - Finding Home (examining the barriers to re-entry into society)

 Community engagement activities are a significant part of bringing “Paths to Dignity” to your city.
 Musical ensembles and organizations advocating on behalf of the homeless would have the option to participate in various scheduled activities prior and subsequent to any local performances of the concerto, including the following: